 A black knee-high boot with a low-to-moderate heel height, rounded toe, and thicker sole can be worn in fall and winter, with pants and skirts, rain and shine, season after season.
 Fashion trends will see heel and toe shapes on a knee-high boot come and go, so it's best to avoid extremes of squared-off or pointy toes, very slender or very chunky heels, in order to get a boot that stays in style year after year.

 Women's dress shoes are made of a variety of materials, which affect the look, the cost, and the durability of the shoe.
 Most fashion advice is to purchase the highest-quality-possible shoe, because the investment pays off in durability and long-lasting wear.
 However, that advice often doesn't account for the reality that:

-- Women’s shoe styles change very quickly.
-While it’s worth spending $500 for a classically-styled pair of shoes you will wear for year after year, most women own 20 or more pairs of shoes, and can’t afford to replace all of them with high-quality options with the speed that fashions change
+- Women's shoe styles change very quickly.
+While it's worth spending $500 for a classically-styled pair of shoes you'll wear for year after year, most women own 20 or more pairs of shoes, and can't afford to replace all of them with high-quality options with the speed that fashions change

 With that in mind, let's look at two of the most common materials used to make shoes.